sora1998/MemProbe/README.md

   this study to support audit and reproducibility.
 They do not grant additional rights to upstream datasets, taxonomies, model weights, or API services beyond those upstream terms.

-## Git Hygiene

-The `.gitignore` excludes runtime logs, usage logs, reports, and native raw memory workspaces.
-If you rerun experiments, use a new `--run-id` so released artifacts remain untouched.